jon-harper/clock-3/readme.md

 |---|---|
 | [![Cover photo of hotend](/Media/Photos/2021-12/20211223_cover.jpg)](/Media/Photos/2021-12/20211223_cover.jpg) | [![Cover photo with door open](/Media/Photos/2022-04/2022-04-15_door_open.jpg)](/Media/Photos/2022-04/2022-04-15_door_open.jpg) |

 This is the evolution of the concept of a fully enclosed, temperature-controlled 3D printer with externally mounted steppers motors.
-The idea of building an enclosed 3D printer to suit my specific needs came out of excess free time during the 2021 Winter Storm.
+The idea of building an enclosed 3D printer to suit my specific needs came during the 2021 Winter Storm.
 Clock 1 was a thought experiment to enclose an Ender 5-like Cartesian printer.
 Clock 2 was a from-scratch CoreXY printer that I largely built before acquiring the ability to safely print ABS.

 Clock 3 is a complete redesign incorporating most of the common, off-the-shelf components from Clock 2.
 It incorporates lessons from repeated assembly/disassembly of Clock 2, successful concepts from other projects, and a lot of experimentation with ABS in an enclosure.
 Clock 3 is a working name for this project and is not final.